jacobpatterson1549/selene-bananas/README.md

 By default, the server will run on ports 80 and 443 for http and https traffic.
 All http traffic is redirected to https.
 To override the ports, use the HTTP_PORT and HTTPS_PORT flags.

+If the server handles HTTPS by providing its own certificate, use the `PORT` variable to specify the https port.
+When POST is defined, no HTTP server will be started from `HTTP_PORT` and certificates are not read from the `TLS_CERT_FILE` and `TLS_KEY_FILE`.

 ##### Local Default TCP HTTP Ports

 Run `make serve-tcp` to run on port 80 for HTTP and port 443 for HTTPS (default TCP ports).
 Using these ports requires `sudo` (root) access.